SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 ## Optional: Add API-Specific Authorizations

-When you want to have different access authorizations for APIs, for example, full access with all authorizations auch as *PoetrySlamManagerRoleCollection* and read-only access for other integrations, introduce a new scope:
+When you want to have different access authorizations for APIs, for example, full access with all authorizations such as *PoetrySlamManagerRoleCollection* and read-only access for other integrations, introduce a new scope:

 1. Add a read-only scope to [*xs-security.json*](../../../blob/main-multi-tenant-features/xs-security.json) and add an entry to the *scopes* list:
      ```json